 Up until around the start of 2017, Sky was in a league of its own when it came to TV.
-However, Virgin Media has done a hell of a lot to catch up and has in some ways surpassed Sky (Virgin TV has a better set-top box and doesn't need a satellite dish).
+However, Virgin Media has caught up and has in some ways surpassed Sky (Virgin TV has a better set-top box and doesn't need a satellite dish).

-Sky, then, is about equal top-dog when it comes to TV.
-Though its Sky Q box isn't quite as capable as Virgin TV's V6 (unless you pay an additional £200 upfront for the posh version of the Q), it does offer superior catch-up and on-demand boxset services as well as the jewel in its crown: Sky Atlantic – which you can't get on any other TV service.
+We still reckon Sky is about equal top-dog when it comes to TV though.
+Its Sky Q box isn't quite as capable as Virgin TV's V6 (unless you pay an additional £200 upfront for the posh version of the Q).
+It offers superior catch-up and on-demand boxset services as well as Sky Atlantic – which you can't get on any other TV service.

 TV from Virgin Media

 Virgin Media offers a number of different 'levels' of TV in its bundles.
-Unlike Sky, this will come through the same cable as your broadband connection.
-With Sky you need a dish.
-As mentioned above, Virgin TV's (free) set-top box is better than Sky's, and if you want to bolt on Sky Sports, BT Sport and Sky Cinema you're free to do so.
+Unlike Sky, this will come through the same cable as your broadband connection (with Sky you need a dish).
+As mentioned above, Virgin TV's (free) set-top box is better than Sky's, and you’re free to bolt on Sky Sports, BT Sport and Sky Cinema.

-In the top packages, Virgin TV's channel count is vast, so it's worth doing a little research on the channels you need and which package delivers it before taking the plunge.
+In the top packages, Virgin TV's channel count is vast, so it's worth doing a little research on the channels you need and which package delivers them before taking the plunge.

 TV from BT

-In the case of cashback and reward cards, it's worth remembering that quite often you have to manually claim these yourself after your services have been installed, and that providers generally quite like it when you forget.
+In the case of cashback and reward cards, it's worth remembering that you may have to manually claim these yourself after your services have been installed, and that providers generally quite like it when you forget.

-Most people will want a phone line with their broadband deal.
-And that's great, because almost all broadband deals come with one.
+Choosing not to have one could complicate things, as most broadband deals come with a phone line.
 The broadband comes down your phone line, ergo you need a phone line, ergo why not have a phone?

 - Pay as you go (PAYG)